penmasters/zabbix-book/docs/ch02-zabbix-installation/external-authentication.md

 _2.11 LDAP server groupOfNames_

-Firstly we define LDAP “sub-tree” where Zabbix will be searching for LDAP groups – note *ou=Group,dc=example,dc=org* in Group base DN field.
-Then in the field `Group name attribute` field we what attribute to use when we search in mapping rules (in this case we take *cn*, i.e. only *zabbix-admins* from full DN *cn=zabbix-admins,ou=Group,dc=example,dc=org*).
-Each LDAP group in our LDAP server has *member* attribute that has all users that belong to this LDAP group (look at the right picture) so we put *member* in `Group member attribute` field.
+Firstly we define LDAP “sub-tree” where Zabbix will be searching for LDAP groups – note _ou=Group,dc=example,dc=org_ in Group base DN field.
+Then in the field `Group name attribute` field we what attribute to use when we search in mapping rules (in this case we take _cn_, i.e. only _zabbix-admins_ from full DN _cn=zabbix-admins,ou=Group,dc=example,dc=org_).
+Each LDAP group in our LDAP server has _member_ attribute that has all users that belong to this LDAP group (look at the right picture) so we put _member_ in `Group member attribute` field.
 Each user’s DN will help us construct `Group filter` field.
 Now pay
-attention: `Reference attribute` field defines what LDAP user’s attribute Zabbix will use in the `Group filter`, i.e. *%{ref}* will be replaced with the value of this attribute (here we are talking about the user’s attributes – we already authenticated this user, i.e. got all its attributes from LDAP server).
+attention: `Reference attribute` field defines what LDAP user’s attribute Zabbix will use in the `Group filter`, i.e. _%{ref}_ will be replaced with the value of this attribute (here we are talking about the user’s attributes – we already authenticated this user, i.e. got all its attributes from LDAP server).
-To sum up what I’ve said above Zabbix:
+To sum up what I've said above Zabbix:

-1) Authenticates the user with entered Username and Password against LDAP server getting all user’s LDAP attributes
+1. Authenticates the user with entered Username and Password against LDAP server getting all user’s LDAP attributes
-2) Uses `Reference attribute` and `Group filter` fields to construct a filter (when user1 logs in the filter will be (*member=uid=user1,ou=Users,dc=example, dc=org*)
+2. Uses `Reference attribute` and `Group filter` fields to construct a filter (when user1 logs in the filter will be (_member=uid=user1,ou=Users,dc=example, dc=org_)
-3) Performs LDAP query to get all LDAP groups with member attribute (configured in `Group member attribute` field) containing constructed in step 2) filter
+3. Performs LDAP query to get all LDAP groups with member attribute (configured in `Group member attribute` field) containing constructed in step 2) filter
-4) Goes through all LDAP groups received in step 3) and picks `cn` attribute (configured in `Group name attribute` field) and finds a match in User group mapping rules
+4. Goes through all LDAP groups received in step 3) and picks `cn` attribute (configured in `Group name attribute` field) and finds a match in User group mapping rules

 Looks a bit complicated but all you really need to know is the structure of your LDAP data.

 #### Ready to test

-Now when you login with *user1* or *user2* username then these users will be created by Zabbix and put into *Zabbix administrators* user group, when you login with *user3* username then this user will be created by Zabbix and put into *Zabbix users* user group:
+Now when you login with _user1_ or _user2_ username then these users will be created by Zabbix and put into _Zabbix administrators_ user group, when you login with _user3_ username then this user will be created by Zabbix and put into _Zabbix users_ user group:

 ![Test user1](ch02.12-ldap-jit-test-user1.png){ align=center }